 The p4 restore command transfers archives from a named depot of type archive back to their original locations in a local depot.
 After being restored, the revisions' action is restored to whatever it was before it was archived.

-Set the server.locks.archive configurable to disable server locks when running the p4 restore command.
+Set the "server.locks.archive" on page 726 configurable to disable server locks when running the p4 restore command.